actualbudget/actual/docs/contributing/leadership/new-core-contributors-guide.md

 When this happens we usually follow this framework:

-1. the two people having a disagreement try to come to an agreement first;
+1. The two people having a disagreement try to come to an agreement first.
-2. if they cannot come to an agreement - they bring it to the contributor team for discussion;
+2. If they cannot come to an agreement - they bring it to the contributor team for discussion.
-3. if the bigger contributor team cannot agree - we bring it to a public vote.
+3. If the bigger contributor team cannot agree - we bring it to a public vote.